You Don’t Need More Options. You Just Need A Filter.

-Having a Story is Not the Same Thing as Having a Book
+Having A Story Is Not The Same Thing As Having a Book

 My husband is wearing a continuous glucose monitor right now, not because he’s diabetic or even pre-diabetic, but because he’s working on improving his health.
 This data will give him information to make decisions.
 I’ve been watching him navigate it with the fascination of someone who has been doing this for forty-six years.
 He’s smart,…